Uptown Records: Decline

 Increasingly dissatisfied, Mary J. Blige and Jodeci both signed to West Coast Management, the firm of Suge Knight, CEO of Death Row, based in Los Angeles.
 Thus, they gained double the royalty rates, more creative control, and sizable back payments.
 Meanwhile, the final Heavy D & The Boyz album, Nuttin' But Love, was released in 1994, and soon certified Platinum in the U.S.

 In 1995, Uptown's new R&B group Soul for Real's debut album Candy Rain was released, as was Jodeci's third and final studio album for Uptown Records, The Show, the After Party, the Hotel.
 Later in 1995, Harrell left Uptown to become CEO of Motown Records, while Heavy D, executive vice president of Uptown, became Uptown's president and CEO.
 Prominent acts like Mary J. Blige and Jodeci signed directly to Uptown's distribution label, MCA.

 By 1996, MCA along with Universal Studios, the filmmaking house, was bought by the owners of Seagram's, and became Universal Music Group.
 In 1997, Heavy D resigned as CEO of Uptown, absorbed into Universal Music during 1999.
 In December 2019, television network BET announced production of a miniseries on the history of Uptown Records.

 Present day

 As of 1999, the label was thought to be defunct.
-However in 2022, Ciara announced that she had signed a deal with Uptown Records via Republic Records, which would see the label assist in distributing her eight studio album.
+However in 2022, Ciara announced that she had signed a deal with Uptown Records via Republic Records, which would see the label assist in distributing her eighth studio album.